-I am a dedicated therapist with 19 years of experience working with diverse populations and issues.
-I enjoy working with individuals, couples, families, children, and adolescents who are interested in finding and becoming their best selves.
-Please contact me to discuss how I can walk with you on your journey.
+Kevin is a dedicated therapist with 20 years of experience working with diverse populations and issues.
+He is also an Adjunct Professor of Undergraduate and Graduate Psychology at Argosy University in Denver Colorado.
+He enjoys working with individuals, couples, families, children, and adolescents who are interested in finding and becoming their best selves.
+Please contact us to discuss how we can walk with you on your journey.

 Begin your journey to your best you.